BobWritesCode/ci-Project3/README.md

 I intend to:
 - use an API to store user game data, which the user can also use to retrieve a previous game they have not completed yet.
-- use an API to store a leader board, which users will be able to view.
+- use an API to store a leaderboard, which users will be able to view.
 - write error proof logic.
 - a fun and interesting game.